GraphQL Federation Field-level Metrics 101

 Field-level metrics in federated GraphQL are precisely this detailed insight.

-To demonstrate field usage metrics in Federation, I’ll be using WunderGraph Cosmo — a fully open source, fully self-hostable platform for Federation V1/V2 that is a drop in replacement for Apollo GraphOS.
+To demonstrate field usage metrics in Federation, I’ll be using WunderGraph Cosmo — a fully open-source, fully self-hostable platform that supports Federation v1 and v2, licensed under Apache 2.0.

 What’s a ‘field’ in GraphQL, anyway?